CARSON GRAHAM – DAILY PHYSICAL ACTIVITY (DPA)

 The online form will close on the designated dates below:

-Carson has a Google Form linked to our website and CG App to make DPA reporting easier.
-Parents are required to review and verify the submission.
+Carson has a Google Form linked to our website to make DPA reporting easier.
+Parents are required to review and verify the submission once per term.

-To access Carson Graham's "DPA Confirmation of Student Achievement Form" :
+To access Carson Graham's "Daily Physical Activity (DPA) – Confirmation of Student Achievement Form"

 If preferred, the submission of a hard copy of a parent/guardian letter is acceptable.
 The letter must include the student's full name, type of activity the student was engaged in, a statement that the minimum hours were met for each term as well as the parent/guardian signature.